December 18, 2015

 But not everything is sunshine and roses with smart toilet tech or even IoT in general.
 A downside to having connected devices is that they can be controlled remotely by anyone with the ability to hack into your system.
 That means the 12-year-old hacker at the end of your street could spend hours amusing himself by randomly flushing your toilet or flipping on your bidet at the worst possible moment.
 It's food for thought.

 Another interesting IoT item is Ralph Lauren"s Polo Tech Shirt.
 For those of you who are tech-savvy and worried about having a chiseled look, this high-tech piece of clothing might be right up your alley.
-Thanks to woven fibers embedded in the shirt, you can monitor all types of biometric data from your workouts, including your heart rate, breathing depth, steps taken, and even calories burned.
+Thanks to woven fibers embedded in the shirt, you can monitor all types of biometric data from your workouts, including your heart rate, breathing depth, number of steps taken, and even calories burned.
 It's pretty nifty.

 These are just the tip of the iceberg when it comes the interesting world of the Internet of Things (picture a loud booming voice echoing when you read that aloud).
 Philips Lighting Hue bulbs, Medtronic"s Continuous Glucose Monitoring device, and even smart toasters are all part of the new connected world.